techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/copilot-admin-mtr.md

 Learn more: [Set-CsTeamsMeetingPolicy](/powershell/module/teams/set-csteamsmeetingpolicy)

 > [!NOTE]
 > There are also hardware devices that can be used along side of Teams Rooms that support Intelligent Speaker.
-To see which devices are certified and can be used, see [](certified-hardwaremd?tabs=Devices).
+To see which devices are certified and can be used, see [Certified Intelligent Speakers](certified-hardware.mdmd?tabs=Devices).

 ## Related articles